 Mobile In-app Ads

 Advertising companies using in-app ads also come across the difficulty of quantifying the real value of impressions and conversions.
 It is an advertising fraud to defraud publishers and advertisers by exploiting mobile technology, such as SDK spoofing, click injection, and click spam.
-Mobile ad fraud comes in different forms, from fake impression to fake installs to click spams.
+Mobile ad fraud comes in different forms, from fake impressions to fake installs to click spams.

 Ways to Prevent Advertising Fraud